 The finished dimensions of our lantern shown are 7 ¼” W x 18″ H with wiggles room to make these shorter as well so you can create an arrangement of varied heights.
 Have fun with it!

 As with any project with power tools, please use caution and practice safety.
-To get started, cut all your pieces and lay them out as shown above.
+First, cut all your pieces and lay them out as shown above.
 Here are some tips on getting those #1 pieces accurate:

 - For 8 pieces (enough for two lantern tops), you should cut a 24″ long piece off of the 1″ x 8″, then rip that piece to a width of 6 ¼”.